 M1 Finance is not an ideal platform for short term traders or mutual fund investors.
 It is also not ideal for investors in over the counter stocks or executing other unique investment strategies such as hedging or short selling.

 While using technical analysis, there is no consideration of underlying financial stability of a company.
 Instead, technical analysts use trading patterns, volume and price movements to predict future market prices.
-Trading is considered highly speculative and can be extremely risky if you don’t know what you are doing.
-M1 Finance is not the ideal platform for an active trading investment style.
+Trading is highly speculative and can be extremely risky if you don’t know what you are doing.
+As a result, M1 Finance is not the ideal platform for an active trading investment style.

 M1 Finance offers one of the best free platforms available to investors today.
-The tax minimization, fractional shares, and smart rebalancing make this platform superior to other free platforms such as Robinhood.
+The tax minimization, fractional shares and smart rebalancing make this platform superior to other free platforms such as Robinhood.
 M1 Finance is our top free investing platform and our #1 pick for beginners due to its simplicity.
 Now with the addition of M1 Spend, M1 Finance offers you a one stop shop for your saving and investing goals.

 We believe M1 Finance’s investing philosophy focuses on investing for the long term, and earning returns over time while minimizing fees.